Fury over reported federal plan targeting transgender people

 Shannon Minter, a transgender attorney with the National Center for Lesbian Rights, called the reported plan a "cynical political ploy to sow discord and energize a right-wing base" before the Nov.
 6 election.

-"The fact that the court ruling by a single federal district court judge was issued nearly two years ago only underscores the suspiciousness of this timing," Minter said.
+UCLA legal scholar Jocelyn Samuels, who ran the HHS civil rights office in the Obama administration, said the Trump administration would be going beyond established law if it adopted the policy in the memo.

-LGBT-rights leaders viewed it as the latest Trump administration attack on transgender Americans.
-Among the others are an attempt to ban them from military service; a memo from Attorney General Jeff Sessions concluding that civil rights laws don't protect transgender people from discrimination on the job; and the scrapping of Obama-era guidance encouraging school officials to let transgender students use school bathrooms that matched their gender identities.
+"What they are saying is you do not get to decide your sex; it is the government that will decide your sex," said Samuels.

-According to Omar Gonzalez-Pagan, a lawyer with Lambda Legal, the proposed rule change appears to be undergoing White House review and would need to be signed off by the departments of Justice, Labor and Education, which are also involved with civil rights enforcement.
+Omar Gonzalez-Pagan, a lawyer with Lambda Legal, said the proposed rule change appears to still be undergoing White House review.
+It would need to be signed off by the departments of Justice, Labor and Education, which are also involved with civil rights enforcement.

 He said "the purpose of this rule is to erase transgender people from existence, to write them off from federal law, and to institute a definition that is contrary to case law, contrary to medical and scientific understanding, and contrary to the lived experience of transgender people."